-- To run on Tableau Server or Tableau Online, the URL of the Network-enabled extension must be added to a safe list.
-The server administrator manages this list for Tableau Server; the site administrator manages this list for Tableau Online.
+- To run on Tableau Server or Tableau Cloud, the URL of the Network-enabled extension must be added to a safe list.
+The server administrator manages this list for Tableau Server; the site administrator manages this list for Tableau Cloud.

-- On Tableau Server and Tableau Online, the server or site administrator (respectively) can control whether the prompt appears for each Network-enabled extension.
+- On Tableau Server and Tableau Cloud, the server or site administrator (respectively) can control whether the prompt appears for each Network-enabled extension.